 Uveitis is an inflammatory disorder affecting the eyes.
 It occurs due to the inflammation and swelling of the uvea, a middle layer of the eyes.
 Uveitis can be infectious as well as non-infectious in nature.
-Ayurveda offers uveitis alternative treatment for the cases caused due to an infection as well as inflammation or damage.
+Ayurveda may offers uveitis alternative herbal treatment.

 Symptoms of Uveitis

 The dark spots floating in the vision are called the floaters.
-This symptom can be relieved significantly by using turmeric for eye floaters.
-A research conducted by Pia Allegri at and Antonio Mastromarino at the Clinical ophthalmology in 2012 has shown that this herb works by producing a natural anti-inflammatory and anti-infective effect.
-It can protect the vision by inhibiting infections in the affected eye and also relieve redness and swelling of the eyes by reducing inflammation.(1)
+This symptom may be relieved by using turmeric for eye floaters.
+A research conducted by Pia Allegri at and Antonio Mastromarino at the Clinical ophthalmology in 2012 has shown that this herb can works by producing a natural anti-inflammatory and anti-infective effect.
+It can protect the vision by inhibiting infections in the affected eye and also relieve redness and swelling of the eyes by reducing inflammation.(2)

 Depending on the parts of the eyes affected, uveitis can be categorized into different forms as given below.

 Anterior uveitis occurs when the front of the eyes called the iris is affected.
 That is why; it is also called iritis.
 Iritis is the commonest form of uveitis that is known to affect even healthy people.
 It can affect one or both the eyes at once.
 The use of Ayurveda natural herbs for iritis may reduce the pain, redness, and swelling caused due to this condition.

 Intermediate uveitis affects the middle part of the eyes called the pars plana.
 It is also called iridocyclitis.
 This form of uveitis usually affects the patients who suffer from an autoimmune disease like multiple sclerosis or lupus.